abhii769/Physics-Informed-Numerical-Modeling-using-FEM/README.md

 📌 Overview

-This project implements a numerical PDE solver for Laplace’s equation using FEM to model steady-state potential fields.
+This project implements a numerical PDE solver for Laplace’s equation using the Finite Element Method (FEM) to model steady-state potential fields.

 It bridges classical numerical methods with ideas from physics-informed machine learning, where governing equations and boundary conditions are treated as constraints.